Active passive accounting account example. What types of accounting accounts are there? Closing balance of active liability account

 PASSIVE

-Account 66 "Settlements on short-term loans and borrowings"
+Account 66 "Settlements for short-term loans and borrowings"

 PASSIVE

-Account 67 "Settlements on long-term loans and borrowings"
+Account 67 "Settlements for long-term loans and borrowings"

 PASSIVE